conda/conda/docs/source/install/central.rst

 =====================================

-In the following example, we take a look at the system configuration file, review the settings, compare it to the user’s configuration file, and see what happens when the user attempts to access a file from a channel that is blocked.
+In the following example, we take a look at the system configuration file, review the settings, compare it to the user's configuration file, and see what happens when the user attempts to access a file from a channel that is blocked.
 We then show how the user must modify their configuration file to access the channels allowed by the administrator.